MFoster17/21-Blackack-Milestone-Project-1/README.md

 _(Replace this text with a brief description of your game and what inspired you to make it.)_

+I chose to make Blackjack the casino game because I recently turned 21 and figured it was fitting.

 ## Game Logic